almosr/preic/README.md

 The goal is to make the pre-processing compatible with [Commodore BASIC versions](https://www.c64-wiki.com/wiki/BASIC).
 The processed source code must remain compatible with `petcat` tokenizer (see below).

-*On a side note:* this tool does not try to interpret the source code beyond a very simple text structure.
-Probably other flavour of BASIC source code can be fed into it and would produce a meaningful output for those too.
+*On a side note:* this tool does not try to interpret the source code beyond basic textual structure.
+Probably other flavours of BASIC source code can be fed into it and would produce a meaningful output for those too.

 ## Prerequisites